ishangujarathi/namaste_react/README.md

 We require the useEffect() hook to make an API call after the componet is rendered, as dicuseed in approach 2.

+Some Important points about useEffect() React Hook and useState() React Hook:

+1) useEffect() React Hook consists of 2 parameters, first is the CallBack Function and second is the dependency array. (dependency array is optional parameter);

+2) useEffect() React Hook is called after our web page is rendered.

+3) If we do not specify the dependency array, our useEffect() React Hook will be called everytime we render our component. useEffect(()=>{});

+4) If we pass an empty dependency array, our useEffect() React Hook will only be called once intially when our component renders. useEffect(()=>{},[]);

+5) If we pass anything into the dependency array, then the useEffect() React Hook will be called upon changes into the passed dependency.

+6) Always create/declare useState() and create state variables inside the component, never create them outside as it will throw some error.

+7) Always create/declare useState() at the top of functional component.

+8) Never create/declare useState() inside any loops(if,for etc).

+#Introduction to React Routers:

+Firstly we installed a package npm i react-router-dom Whenever we have developed routes, we have to develop routing configurations.

+The createBrowserRouter Configurations takes an array of lists(objects), where we pass path: "" and the element: "<component_name/>" to render if we pass the specified path in URL.
+Each object determines the different paths and what should happend on that path.

+After creating the configurations, we have to provide the configurations to Render it.
+React-Router-dom provides use with another component knows as Routerprovider, which helps us to provide the configurations created to our webapp (app.js).

+Children Routers -> When we want our Header,Footer to stay intact across all of our web pages, we use Childern Routing Concept.
+React-Router dom provides us with Outlet component.
+We have to specify children, which is again a list of paths, where again each path is object representing the path and element to render based upon the path specified.
+The path gets replaced with Outlet component, based upon path specified.

+Link to -> Another Component provided by react-router-dom which helps us to give links (similar to <a href=""> ... </a> tag), which is used to link pages.
+Special feature it provides is that it does not reloads the web page, which leads to optimization of our web app.